input-output-hk/cicero/README.md

 If an action is runnable it is evaluated with its matching facts given as inputs.
 This produces a run for which a job is scheduled on the Nomad cluster.

-When this job finishes, respective outputs are published as new facts, restarting the cycle.
+When this job finishes, respective output are published as new facts, restarting the cycle.

 Facts can also be published from within a run using Cicero's API endpoints